 Rule number 1 for the singing practice is – Find the spot where nobody can hear you.

 There are two reasons behind this – why should you find an alone place.

 The first reason is,

 Singing practice is a type meditation.

-Maybe you don’t agree with me but the singing is one of those ways that unite you with the god(Nature).
+Maybe you don’t agree with me but singing is one of those ways that unite you with the god(Nature).
 And you don’t want someone to disturb you while you are practicing.
 Do you?

-When someone practice singing, he is at another state of thought that should not be disturbed by the outer world.
+When someone practice singing, he is in another state of thought that should not be disturbed by the outer world.

 So, you need a spot where nobody comes to disturb you.

 Now, let us see the second reason.

 Do you want to lose your confidence by making your roommates or neighbors laugh at you?

 When you practice you’re going to be wrong many times long before figuring out how to do it right.
 It’s a normal condition.
 Right?

 the problem arises…

 When you practice in a room where your neighbor and roommates can hear you…or even if they don’t hear, you’re slightly self-conscious that they can hear you that’s enough to lose your self-confidence.
 Remember it’s meditation.

-And, if you find only once someone laughing on you…It would be the last practice session.
+And, if you find only once someone laughing at you…It would be the last practice session.
 You lose self-confidence and then never try to practice.

-Do you know why a huge percentage of singers don’t have power in their voice?
-Because they don’t have a dedicated alone place for practice and hence can’t give 100% of their energy and focus to practising.
+Do you know why a huge percentage of singers don’t have power in their voices?
+Because they don’t have a dedicated alone place for practice and hence can’t give 100% of their energy and focus to practicing.

 However, with the course time, when you will develop your voice and confidence, you won’t care what others are thinking about you and then you can practice in normal places too.